MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-ml-pipelines.md

 An Azure Machine Learning pipeline is associated with an Azure Machine Learning workspace and a pipeline step is associated with a compute target available within that workspace.
 For more information, see [Create and manage Azure Machine Learning workspaces in the Azure portal](https://docs.microsoft.com/azure/machine-learning/service/how-to-manage-workspace) or [What are compute targets in Azure Machine Learning?](https://docs.microsoft.com/azure/machine-learning/service/concept-compute-target).

-In Azure Machine Learning, a compute target is the environment in which a Machine Learning phase occurs.
-The software environment may be a Remote VM, Azure Machine Learning Compute, Azure Databricks, Azure Batch, and so on.
+In Azure Machine Learning, a compute target is the environment in which a machine learning phase occurs.
+The software environment may be a Remote VM, Azure Machine Learning compute, Azure Databricks, Azure Batch, and so on.
 The hardware environment can also vary greatly, depending on GPU support, memory, storage, and so forth.
 You may specify the compute target for each step, which gives you fine-grained control over costs.
 You can use more- or less- powerful resources for the specific action, data volume, and performance needs of your project.

 ## Building pipelines with the designer

 Developers who prefer a visual design surface can use the Azure Machine Learning designer to create pipelines.
 You can access this tool from the **Designer** selection on the homepage of your workspace.
 The designer allows you to drag and drop steps onto the design surface.
-For rapid development, you can use existing modules across the spectrum of Machine Learning tasks; existing modules cover everything from data transformation to algorithm selection to training to deployment.
+For rapid development, you can use existing modules across the spectrum of machine learning tasks; existing modules cover everything from data transformation to algorithm selection to training to deployment.
 Or you can create a fully custom pipeline by combining your own steps defined in Python scripts.

 When you visually design pipelines, the inputs and outputs of a step are displayed visibly.
 You can drag and drop data connections, allowing you to quickly understand and modify the dataflow of your pipeline.